 When something goes wrong, it is not only important to understand what happened, but also to work out why, most of the time, things go ‘right’.
 Why did a team member feel able to violate a protocol to the benefit of safety or patient care?
 Why are most colleagues able to challenge each other if they see something out of sorts?

 By understanding this, along with taking steps to recreate the conditions in which ‘safe practices’ exist, we can help minimise patient safety incidents.

 So how can knowledge about human factors be ‘designed in’ to support good safety practices?

-It starts from the premise that - despite our best efforts - no system is inherently safe and so we should be working to develop environments and capacities that help individuals and teams cope with varying scenarios/complexity/multiple demands.
+It starts from the premise that - despite our best efforts - no system is completely safe and so we should be working to develop environments and capacities that help individuals and teams cope with varying scenarios/complexity/multiple demands.

 At the individual level

 Personal reflection is key.
-Developing insight into personal communication styles, how you generally approach and respond to others, and your work style preferences (and how these differ from others in the team, or how they impact on your patients) can be incredibly powerful.
+Developing insight into personal communication styles, how you generally approach and respond to others, your work style preferences (and how these differ from others in the team, or how they impact on your patients) can be incredibly powerful.

 It is also important to recognise when your capacity, or resilience, is becoming low.
 Fatigue, stress and (unreasonable) pressure can make you more likely to make mistakes.
 Knowing and practising the tools that work for you to replenish your resilience is crucial.

 At the team level